-- making it more difficult to obtain additional financing; - constraining our ability to react quickly in an unfavorable economic climate; - · constraining our stock price; and - constraining our ability to invest in our research and development programs.
+- · making it more difficult to obtain additional financing; - constraining our ability to react quickly in an unfavorable economic climate; - · constraining our stock price; and - · constraining our ability to invest in our research and development programs.

 Currently, we are not generating positive cash flow.
 If we are unable to satisfy our debt service requirements, substantial liquidity problems could result.
 In relation to our convertible notes, since the market price of our common stock is significantly below the conversion price, the holders of our outstanding convertible notes are unlikely to convert the notes to common stock in accordance with the existing terms of the notes.
-If we do not generate sufficient cash from operations to repay principal or interest on our remaining convertible notes, or satisfy any of our other debt obligations, when due, we may have to raise additional funds from the issuance of equity or debt securities or entry into collaboration partnerships or otherwise restructure our obligations.
+If we do not generate sufficient cash from operations to repay principal or interest on our remaining convertible notes, or satisfy any of our other debt obligations, when due, we may have to raise additional funds through one or more financing, strategic, or collaboration partnership transactions.
 Any such financing or restructuring may not be available to us on commercially acceptable terms, if at all.